rust-lang/blog.rust-lang.org/posts/2021-05-07-caught-red-handed.md

 [rustc-dev-guide-fingerprints]: https://rustc-dev-guide.rust-lang.org/queries/incremental-compilation-in-detail.html#checking-query-results-for-changes-hashstable-and-fingerprints

-The `verify-ich` check is a safeguard asserting internal consistency of the fingerprints.
+The fingerprint stability check is a safeguard asserting internal consistency of the fingerprints.
 Sometimes the compiler is forced to rerun a query, and expects that the output is the same as from a prior incremental compilation session.
 The newly enabled verification checks that the value is indeed as expected, rather than assuming so.
 In some cases, due to bugs in the compiler's implementation,